FANUC

-FANUC (/ˈfænək/ or /ˈfænʊk/; often styled Fanuc) is a Japanese group of companies that provide automation products and services such as robotics and computer numerical control wireless systems.
-These companies are principally FANUC Corporation (ファナック株式会社, Fanakku Kabushikigaisha) of Japan, Fanuc America Corporation of Rochester Hills, Michigan, USA, and FANUC Europe Corporation S.A. of Luxembourg.
+FANUC (/ˈfænək/ or /ˈfænʊk/; often styled Fanuc) is a Japanese group of companies that provides automation products and services such as robotics and computer numerical control (NC) systems.
+FANUC is the world's largest maker of industrial robots.

-FANUC is one of the largest makers of industrial robots in the world.
-FANUC had its beginnings as part of Fujitsu developing early numerical control (NC) and servo systems.
-FANUC is acronym for Fuji Automatic Numerical Control.
+FANUC had its beginnings as part of Fujitsu, developing NC and servo systems.
+FANUC is an acronym for Fuji Automatic Numerical Control.

 FANUC is organized into 3 business units: FA (Factory Automation), ROBOT, and ROBOMACHINE.
 These three units are unified with SERVICE as "one FANUC".
-Service is an integral part of FANUC and the company supports products for as long as customers use them.